PreciousMohale/Power-BI/Global Superstore/README.md

 # **Objective**
 The Power BI Dashboard project aims to address key business targets through a rigorious data analysis and visualisation.
 This project explored:
 - Customer Segmentation
-  -Overall Sales, Profit and Profit Margin
+- Overall Sales, Profit and Profit Margin
 - Quantity and units sold over the years, months and days
 - Sales and Profit by City, Region and Market
 - Shipping modes and costs